hehh77/NHGNN-DTA/readme.md

 python main_pretraining.py
 ```

 After pre-training, the main.py file is used for training.
-And the path of model parameter file in the file needs to be setting.
+And the path of model parameter file needs to be setting.

 ```python
 python main.py